 Treatment for atypical depression includes medication, talk therapy (psychotherapy) and lifestyle changes.

-Symptoms of depression can vary from person to person.
+Symptoms of atypical depression can vary from person to person.
 Key signs and symptoms may include:

 - Depression that temporarily lifts in response to good news or positive events